-Students register and pay the $150 fee for the comprehensive exam through the MyCDU student portal.
+Students register and pay the $150 fee for the comprehensive exam in Populi.
 Upon registration for the exam, students will have access to the study guide and question pool for his or her particular degree and will have sixteen (16) weeks to study and complete the exam.

 Scheduling and Taking the Exam

 When a student has decided on an exam date within the chosen academic term, the student must schedule the exam with the online proctoring service, Examity.
 The registrar can provide additional details and assistance about Examity.

 The exam will consist of three (3) separate questions chosen at random from the question pool specific to his or her degree program.
 The student will have four hours to answer the three questions.

 Responses will be graded for content rather than length, but in order to thoroughly answer an exam question, successful essay answers should each be at least 750 to 1,000 words in length, which equates to approximately 2 ½ to 3 pages.

 After the exam is graded by the CDU faculty, the student will be able to see the results of the exam in Canvas.
 For each of the three comprehensive questions, the student will receive a grade of “pass,” “pass with honors” or “fail.”